Things to do in Puerto Rico

-If that’s not enough, the Arecibo Observatory, the world’s largest radar/radio telescope, nestled in the tropical mountains of Puerto Rico.
+If that’s not enough, the Arecibo Observatory, the world’s largest radar/radio telescope, is also nestled in the tropical mountains of Puerto Rico.
 This 1,000-foot diameter dish keeps us safe from asteroids and has assisted in numerous notable discoveries.

 Accommodations in Puerto Rico are varied and plentiful.
-High-end resorts on the beach in Condado and Isla Verde offer every amenity imaginable, mid-priced hotels in the heart of Old San Juan offer convenience to history and culture, while quaint guest houses in the smaller towns like Luquillo offer a more local flavor.
+High-end resorts on the beach in Condado and Isla Verde offer every amenity imaginable, mid-priced historic hotels in the heart of Old San Juan offer convenience to history and culture, while quaint guest houses in the smaller towns like Luquillo offer a more local flavor.

 There’s no shortage of things to do in Puerto Rico.
 For more off the beaten path adventures in Puerto Rico and the Caribbean sign up at Boulevards and Byways and never miss a post or a postcard from me.
 Happy travels!

 When traveling, I stay connected to my home with a video doorbell system.
 You can too, with this special deal.